This article is inspired by the legacy of Bitcoin Pizza Day.

 One of the world’s first financial technology companies is expanding into the crypto space.

 When clients scan a QR code or pays online, they have the choice of paying with crypto.
-However, this will be automatically converted to fiat for you.
+This will be automatically converted to fiat for you.

 In the future, businesses will surely be able to accept payments in crypto as well.